bbeat2782/Projects/rating_pred/README.md

 polarity = sia.polarity_scores(text)
 ```

-Running the above code returns the following dictionary format `{'neg': 0.0, 'neu': 1.0, 'pos': 0.0, 'compound': 0.0}`.

 ### 2. Extracting Keywords
-With the `KeyBERT` from the keybert package, I can extract keywords from a corpus.
+With the `KeyBERT` from the `keybert` package, I extracted keywords from combined reviews for each possible rating from 0.0 to 10.0.

 ```
 kw_model = KeyBERT(model='all-MiniLM-L6-v2')